Physics-informed Guided Disentanglement in Generative Networks: Physical model-guided disentanglement

 To estimate the target optimized derivable parameters~$\tilde{w}_d$, we exploit an adversarial-based strategy benefiting from entanglement in naive trainings.
-Considering a naive baseline trained on~${\text{source}\mapsto\text{target}}$ mapping, where target entangles two sub domains, the \textit{entangled} discriminator~$D^\text{ent}$ successfully learns to distinguish fake target images.
-This results in being able to discriminate~$P_X=P_{X_S}$ from~$P_Y=P_{Y_T}(y_S)P_{Y_W}(y_W)$.
-Considering a simplified scenario where~$P_{Y_T}$ is arbitrarily confused with source domain, such that~$P_{Y_T} = P_{X_T}$, regressing~$w_d$ is the only way to minimize the domain shift.
-In other words, considering the derivable model parametrized by~$w_d$, the above domains confusion prevents any changes in the scene.
+We consider a naive baseline trained on~${\text{source}\mapsto\text{target}}$ mapping, where target entangles two sub-domains as specified in Sec.~\ref{sec:method-disentanglement}.
+We refer to generator and discriminator trained in this way as \textit{entangled} generator and discriminator, respectively.
+The entangled discriminator~$D^\text{ent}$ successfully learns to distinguish fake target images.
+This results in being able to discriminate~$P_X=P_{X_T}$ from~$P_Y=P_{Y_T}(y_T)P_{Y_W}(y_W)$.
+Considering a simplified scenario where~$P_{Y_T}$ is arbitrarily confused with the source domain, such that~$P_{Y_T} = P_{X_T}$, regressing~$w_d$ is the only way to minimize the domain shift.
+In other words, considering the derivable model parametrized by~$w_d$, the above domain confusion prevents any changes in the scene.
 To minimize differences between source and target the network is left with updating the injected physical model appearance, ultimately regressing~$w_d$.
 Fig.~\ref{fig:advest} shows our differentiable parameter pipeline.
-From a training perspective, we first pretrain an i2i baseline (e.g. MUNIT~\cite{huang2018multimodal}), learning an entangled~$X\mapsto{}Y$ mapping.
-We then freeze the entangled discriminator ($D^\text{ent}$) and use it to solve
+From a training perspective, we first pretrain an i2i baseline (e.g. MUNIT~\cite{huang2018multimodal}), learning a ~$X\mapsto{}Y$ mapping with an entangled generator $G^\text{ent}$ and discriminator $D^\text{ent}$.
+We then freeze $D^\text{ent}$ and use it to solve

 {}backpropagating the GAN loss through the differentiable model.
-Since many models may encompass pixelwise transparency, often the blending mask~$\alpha_w$ is~$\alpha_w = \alpha_w(w, z)$. {}Freezing the discriminator is mandatory as we aim to preserve the previously learned target domain appearance during the estimation process.
+Since many models may encompass pixelwise transparency, often the blending mask~$\alpha_w$ is~$\alpha_w = \alpha_w(w, z)$. {}Please not this is \textit{not} a traditional adversarial training, since freezing the discriminator is mandatory to preserve the previously learned target domain appearance during the estimation process.
 After convergence, we extract the optimal parameter set~$\tilde{w}_d$.
 Alternatively,~$\tilde{w}_d$ could be manually tuned by an operator, at the cost of menial work and inaccuracy, possibly leading to errors in the disentanglement.

 From Fig.~\ref{fig:advest}, notice that the gradient flows only through differentiable parameters ($w_d$).
-We now detail our strategy to optimize jointly inevitable non-differentiable parameters ($w_{nd}$).
+We now detail our strategy to optimize jointly inevitable non-differentiable parameters~($w_{nd}$).